vikramnr/csharp/_posts/2017-11-19-Introduction.md

 categories: default
 tags: test syntax
 ---
-# C Sharp
-Each Module has multiple chapters with coding examples with it.

-## Introduction to C#

 C# runs on top .Net Framework.
 It provides the languages with basic syntax and interfaces that can be used for communication with other apps.